georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-top-hits-aggregation.md

 }
 ```

+%  TEST[setup:sales]

 At the moment the `max` (or `min`) aggregator is needed to make sure the buckets from the `terms` aggregator are ordered according to the score of the most relevant webpage per domain.
 Unfortunately the `top_hits` aggregator can’t be used in the `order` option of the `terms` aggregator yet.

 ## top_hits support in a nested or reverse_nested aggregator [_top_hits_support_in_a_nested_or_reverse_nested_aggregator]

 If the `top_hits` aggregator is wrapped in a `nested` or `reverse_nested` aggregator then nested hits are being returned.
 Nested hits are in a sense hidden mini documents that are part of regular document where in the mapping a nested field type has been configured.
 The `top_hits` aggregator has the ability to un-hide these documents if it is wrapped in a `nested` or `reverse_nested` aggregator.
-Read more about nested in the [nested type mapping](/reference/elasticsearch/mapping-reference/nested.md).
+Read more about nested in the [nested type mapping](nested.md).

 If nested type has been configured a single document is actually indexed as multiple Lucene documents and they share the same id.
 In order to determine the identity of a nested hit there is more needed than just the id, so that is why nested hits also include their nested identity.
 The nested identity is kept under the `_nested` field in the search hit and includes the array field and the offset in the array field the nested hit belongs to.
 The offset is zero based.